terchris/apify-sample/README.md

 I will here point out the following challenges when working locally

-1) When debugging in vs code you must manually delete files otherwise you get unpredictable errors
+* When debugging in vs code you must manually delete files otherwise you get unpredictable errors

-1.1) Suggested solution and workaround
+      * Suggested solution and workaround

-2) APIFY_LOCAL_STORAGE_DIR in .env file is ignored
+* APIFY_LOCAL_STORAGE_DIR in .env file is ignored

-2.1) Suggested solution and workaround
+      * Suggested solution and workaround

-You can test it in gitpod
+You can test it in gitpod.
+Here is a full dev environment with vs code running in the browser.
 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/terchris/apify-sample)

-Just clic the link and then click the debug buttn to start debugging.
+Just click the link and then click the debug button to start debugging.

 ## When debugging in vs code you must manually delete files otherwise you get unpredictable errors
 When debugging you will get errors like: